Cyber security firm Integrity360 to increase workforce

 “The more and more customers we take on outside of Ireland, the more we will have to hire here in Ireland to do that.
 You need to be in a secure environment to do that,” Mr Goulding said.

-Last year, it had a turnover of around €40 million.
+Last year, it had a turnover of about €40 million.
 It is understood that the company has set a target for revenues of €200 million within two years.
-This would put it among the largest independent cyber security providers in Europe.
+This would put it among the largest independent cybersecurity providers in Europe.